-I am an Assistant Professor in the Department of Entrepreneurship, Innovation and Technology at the Stockholm School of Economics.
+I am an Assistant Professor of Organization Theory in the Management Department at the Frankfurt School of Finance & Management.

-As a mixed-methods scholar, I use a combination of quantitative, qualitative, computational and experimental methods.
+As a mixed-methods scholar, I combine quantitative, qualitative, computational, and experimental methods.
 You can find resources on automating surveys (Javascript), interactive network analysis (R), and network learning experiments (Python) on my Github.
-I am a keen advocate for women in coding and reproducible research.

-I received my PhD from the Management & Organizations Department at Northwestern Kellogg.
-Prior to Northwestern, I obtained my B.S. in Experimental Psychology and B.A. in Digital Entertainment Design from Tsinghua University.
+I received my PhD in Management & Organizations from Northwestern Kellogg.
+Before Northwestern, I obtained my B.S. in Experimental Psychology and B.A. in Digital Entertainment Design from Tsinghua University.
 I had a wonderful time doing research on cognitive modeling in Dr. Cleotilde (Coty) Gonzalez’s Dynamic Decision Making Lab at Carnegie Mellon University.

 When I am offline, I have fun playing pipa and cello.